 The second quarter of the fiscal year also saw the first effects of the COVID-19 pandemic.
 Starting in China and Asia, the virus rapidly spread globally, forcing lockdowns and bringing many economic activities to a standstill in almost all regions and countries worldwide.
-This led to an unprecedented 10.6 % quarter-on-quarter decline in quarterly gross domestic product in OECD countries, particularly in the third quarter of the fiscal year.
-While this decline was particularly strong in the European Union, at 11.4 %, China, which was severely affected by the COVID-19 pandemic a few months before Europe, has already shown a clear economic recovery.
+This led to an unprecedented 10.6% guarter-on-guarter decline in guarterly gross domestic product in OECD countries, particularly in the third quarter of the fiscal year.
+While this decline was particularly strong in the European Union, at 11.4%, China, which was severely affected by the COVID-19 pandemic a few months before Europe, has already shown a clear economic recovery.